NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 • Response time is well below average at 1.2 seconds, fairly slow, especially for a hybrid

-• Edge support while sitting is good, but not great.
+• Edge support while sitting is fair, but not good.

 Our Verdict